SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Manager_Channel_Distribution.md

 There are currently two main parts in this connector:

-- One to manage Matrix drivers from multiple vendors.
+- One to manage Matrix connectors from multiple vendors.
 This part is not used, and as such also not documented.
 - One to manage services managed by Cisco DCM devices.

 ### Purpose of the connector